11 players with the most freekick goals in history: Messi closes in on Juninho

 His mastery of set pieces enhances his already legendary status in football.

-According to Goal, Messi's latest free kick goal came off against Philadelphia Union, sparking a late comeback as the Herons drew their Eastern Conference rivals 3-3 at Subaru Park.
+According to Goal, Messi's latest free kick goal came off against Orlando City, sparking a great display as the Herons won 4-2 in their MLS opener on Sunday.

 2. Pele - 70 free kick goals